YusiferZendric/HealthUtilityApp/README.md

 - **Machine Learning Models:**
   - Utilizes various **machine learning** and **deep learning models** to analyze patient data and generate medication recommendations.

-## 🏁 Getting Started

-*Installation documentation has been removed as per request.*

 ## 🔍 How It Works

 1. **User Authentication:**